 - 3 TBSP virgin coconut oil (melted) for extra smoothness, plus it keeps longer due to the antimicrobial nature of unrefined coconut oil

 Note: I read other recipe’s comments and saw complaints of molding after 3 days, so I decided to use coconut oil, vodka-based vanilla extract, and sea salt.
-We did not find this to be a problem.
-Just to be on the safe side, plan to consume what you make within 5 days or freeze.
+We did not find this to be a problem at all.
+But just to be on the safe side, plan to consume what you make within 5 days or freeze.

 The delectable aroma of roasted nuts fills the house.

 Warning: We tripled the recipe, which definitely was a mistake.
-Lesson learned: we’ll do it in separate batches next time – we certainly would have achieved a creamier, more spreadable consistency.
-And it’s certainly gentler on your nerves and your equipment!
+We made it in separate batches the next time and achieved a creamier, more spreadable consistency.
+It’s certainly gentler on your nerves and equipment!